-The answer is no it is not, because in these scenarios the cure is built on ‘shifting sands’.
-The shifting sand is that the therapist is attributed with God like powers.
-They are elevated to such an exalted state that merely being in their presence is enough to elicit an improvement.
+The answer is that frequently it is not, because in these scenarios the cure is built on ‘shifting sands’ – something which is not solid ground.
+The shifting sand in these instances are that the therapist is attributed with God like powers.
+They are elevated to such an exalted state that merely being in their presence is enough to elicit a temporary improvement.

 But what happens when the therapist for one reason or another can no longer continue therapy?
 The improvement evaporates, and the client is back to square one.
 To complicate things further the client may well develop a dependency issue which becomes habitual and hard to break.
 Not seeing their therapist can raise anxiety for them, so they rock back and forth between feeling good and anxiety.
 Seeing the therapists eases the anxiety temporarily but then not seeing them raises anxiety thereby further reinforcing the dependency which has formed.

 While this does happen in the counselling field, it perhaps is even more marked in the spiritual field.
 We often hear stories of students being in awe of their gurus or spiritual advisors where they are the solution or answer.
 It is not uncommon to hear of students who have been with the same teacher for many a year and show no sign of improvement.
 The cycle of suffering continues and on.

 Often this cycle is unconscious and outside of both the teachers and student’s awareness.
 At other times there may be a little awareness revolving around the issue, but it is given scant attention.
 After all it is easier to just sit at the guru’s feet and not take responsibility for life and wellbeing.
 A formidable dependency is made between the two which often lasts well after the teacher has moved on.